A Functional Abstraction of Typed Invocation Contexts

 \section{Conclusion and Future Work}

-In this paper, we show how to derive a general type system for the \controltt and \prompttt operators.
+In this paper, we show how to derive a fully expressive type system for the \controltt and \prompttt operators.
 The main idea is to identify all the typing constraints by analyzing a CPS translation, where trails are represented as a composition of functions.